 Long story somewhat short, and I bought the PS4.
 I bought Bloodborne, and I was ridiculously excited/nervous to play it.
 What if it didn’t live up to my expectations?
 What if I hated it because I couldn’t handle the no-shield thing?
 What if the magic was gone because I have seen to many Let’s Plays?
 Which, by the way, I regret now that I have the game.
 I’m trying to play as if I’ve never seen a Let’s Play of it, but let’s be real.
 I have seen several playthroughs, which takes away the ‘holy shit!
 I can’t believe that happened’ factor.
 Still.
 I felt a tingle of electricity run up and down my spine as I fired up the game.
 I was smiling like a fool as I created my character.
 That’s partly because the character creator is almost exactly the same as the DS III one with a few tweaks.
 I didn’t take nearly as long as I normally would because I knew my character’s face would be covered most of the time.
 By my third or fourth character in DS III, I made my characters in less than five minutes.

 Soon, mulan rogue was ready to hunt some beasts.
 I awoke from the dream and attacked the werewolf with my fists.
 I almost killed it, but I made the cardinal sin of getting greedy and going for the fourth hit, and it killed me as it was supposed to.
-I went to the dream to get my weapons, and I was off onto the hunt in a proper fashion.
+I went to the Dream to get my weapons, and I was off to the hunt in a proper fashion.

 Five minutes into the game, and all my fears were put to rest.
 This game is fucking amazing.
 I love the setting with its gloomy castles and dapper clothing (I’m rocking the Yharnam Hunter Set, which is the quintessential Bloodborne look.
 I’ve tried on each new set I’ve gotten, but I always return to this one), and I’ve taken several moments just to stop and take in the breathtaking vistas.
 The combat is fast, fluid, and aggressive.
 There is no benefit to turtling in this game, and you are rewarded with the rally system for going hard on the offense.
 I had my doubts as to going without a shield, but I’m loving it so far.
 I will admit it’s still weird to have a quickstep if you’re locked on to the enemy rather than a roll, but I’m getting used to it.